BTR vs BTS: Funding Strategies for Maximum ROI

 • Lower exposure to market downturns

-• High tenant demand in major and regional cities
+• High tenant demand in cities such as Manchester and Birmingham

-• Strong interest from pension funds and institutions
+• Strong demand from pension funds and institutions

 Who It Suits: